 - Carefully cut down the sides, close to the skin.
 Be sure you're not wasting too much flesh left on the skin.

 - When the skin is completely removed, chop or slice the flesh, depending on your preference.
-To avoid discoloration, soak the vegetable pieces in cold water and a few lemon slices.
+To avoid discoloration, soak the pieces in cold water with a few lemon slices.

 Celeriac Healthy Recipes:

-If you’re a fan of mashed potatoes, you can use celeriac to upgrade your usual recipe.
-Here is a recipe from Bon Appetit that you can follow:13
+If you're a fan of mashed potatoes, you can use celeriac to upgrade your usual recipe.
+Here is a recipe that you can follow:

-- Cook celery root in a large pot of boiling salted water for 5 minutes.
+- Cook celery root in a large partially covered pot of boiling salted water, about 10 minutes.

 Celery Remoulade (Celeri Remoulade)